saverio-negro/blackjack-app/README.md

 </p>

 <p>
-  Blackjack App is written in Python and you can launch it either from any local IDE which is able to compile Python source code, or      any other Python code editors/compilers from the web which enable you to edit and run the code.
+  Blackjack App is written in Python and you can launch it either from any local IDE which is able to compile Python source code, or      any other Python code editors/compilers from the web which enables you to edit and run the code.
 </p>

 <hr>